3. Get your edge certificate

 • A signature from a certificate authority that proves that the key is legitimate for a SAN listed in the certificate.

-3. The client then checks these things:
+3. The client then checks for these factors:

 • Does the signature match the certificate?